edcsu/KYCVerificationAPI/README.md

 1. Make a request to the token endpoint.
 There should be at least one custom claim for `client:true` to use the verification endpoints.
-This mimics how I setup clients to use the solution.
+This mimics how I set up clients to use the solution.

 `Token endpoint: https://localhost:7174/api/auth/token`
 The request body